roddhjav/apparmor.d/docs/development/abstractions.md

 ### **`app/systemctl`**

-Alternative solution for [child-systemctl](structure.md#children-profiles), when the child profile provide too much/not enough access.
+An alternative solution for [child-systemctl](structure.md#children-profiles), when the child profile provides too much/not enough access.
 This abstraction should be used by a sub profile as follows:
 ```sh
   @{bin}/systemctl  rCx ->  systemctl,